Charles-Zhang-Somewhere/Somewhere/README.md

 3. Try to be specific and consistent with naming, give meaningful and simple to remember tag names, avoid plurals
 4. Virtual Notes supports full-text (potentially indexed) content search.
 For regular files this is not supported (to avoid development need and overlapping with external existing tools e.g. grep etc.)
 5. Advanced importing will be provided ,however it's recommended you do not use that if you want a cleaner repository - importing existing hierarchies will only mess up efficient knowledge organization and the better way is to keep the hierarchy, then gradually migrate new contents to Somewheres framework.
 When the time comes, you can just perform the `flatten` operation on selected folders to eliminate hierarchical structures.
-1. Advanced importing will be provided ,however it's recommended you do not use that if you want a cleaner repository - importing existing hierarchies will only mess up efficient knowledge organization and the better way is to keep the hierarchy, then gradually migrate new contents to Somewheres framework.
-When the time comes, you can just perform the `flatten` operation on selected folders to eliminate hierarchical structures.

 ## Case Studies

 1. (General Tagging) Think about how you would like to (be able to) access it: "ECE, Formula" vs "ECE_Formula"
-2. (Knowledge Tag System) Think about how you would like to ask questions - technically speaking, a proper **filename is also byitself a tag** (e.g. "a handbook of practical structures" -> "practical structures"), knowledge points should be **infitestimal small** and **self-contained** and at the same time contain **all other relevant knowledge**.
+2. (Knowledge Tag System) Think about how you would like to ask questions - technically speaking, a proper **filename is also by itself a tag** (e.g. "a handbook of practical structures" -> "practical structures"), knowledge points should be **infitestimal small** and **self-contained** and at the same time contain **all other relevant knowledge**.
 So a proper knowledge point should have only: (plaintext) content, (plaintext) tags - wihtout any indirection.
 All other heavilifting should be done by the system, e.g. the system shall keep a "tag table" (a tag by itself) which contains all current tags, and this system should detect rather than interfere with normal file tag system (i.e. the main Somewhere application itself).
 And of course, *tags as either words or phrases, should be tagged on as well*.
 If everything can be treated as a tag, then tags can have two levels, according to its abstraction level - either up or down, and sentences, being the most specific ones, are on the bottomest level.
+	* For a particular piece of isolated idea, e.g. "University project - ground-based locationing system implementation", which we didn't have a record before for "university" related "project ideas": it seems it can be categorized either under a knowledge, or as a collective note (which is probably what I will do when only plain files are available without knowledge system).
+A better and newer approach is to put it somewhere is University SQLite database and tag it - i.e. just like Virutal Notes.
+However when given any thoughts, the idea on this project can quickly expand (into a complete piece of note in itself) (see attachment) and thus not worth putting under knowledge under first place - or better, it was a knowledge, then it becomes an idea/concept, later maybe it can grow into a whole subject by itself.

 ## Questions